A guide to helping higher education standardize grant management processes for compliance and maximum drawdown.

 Adopt grant management software.

 As colleges plan for the years ahead, they must invest in the adoption of new processes and technology to support the move toward spending transparency and open data.
-Doing so will position your college to be more competitive for grant funds, and performance- and data-driven to produce better student and research outcomes.
+Doing so will position your college to be more competitive for grant funds, providing performance- and data-driven insights to produce better student and research outcomes.

 Understand grant requirements when evaluating your grant funding for the next year.
 For example, some federal grants require your municipality or county to match funds.
 Ensure that your precinct is equipped to meet these expectations.